jaygaha/ai-mastery-roadmap/_3_Core_Machine_Learning_Algorithms/README.md

  Understand the two main pillars of supervised learning:
  - **Regression**: Predicting continuous values (like prices or temperatures).
  - **Classification**: Predicting categories (like spam vs. ham or churn vs. stay).

+### 2. Linear Regression: Theory, Assumptions, and Practical Implementation
+Located in: `_02_Linear_Regression`

+Master the simple yet powerful linear model:
+- Understand the math behind the "best fit line".
+- Learn the 5 critical checks (assumptions) to ensure your model is valid.
+- Implement it from scratch using Scikit-Learn.